 By using the wearable device, the patient information can be easily tracked and verified by the concerned doctor and ground the result analysis for Treatment services.
 If in case the patient abnormal condition is found in e-health Monitoring System (EHMS) analysis, the doctor has the possibility to take appropriate decisions based on the abnormal results.
 Treatment can be started immediately, and relevant medication setups can be sent in an ambulance within less time to the patient.

 Remote patient monitoring platforms helps to provide with various additional health-related services such as daily health alerts, doctor appointment, E-Health check-up reports, suggests food diet, and other benefits through SMS services.
 Consequently, hospitals can also customize EHMS applications altogether and provide the best suggestable EHealth services.

-In Sep 2020, Abbott Laboratories received CE mark for its next-generation FreeStyle Libre 3 system, for use in people living with diabetes in Europe.
+In Sep 2020, Abbott Laboratories received CE mark for its next-generation FreeStyle Libre 3 system, for use in people living with diabetes.
 The new FreeStyle Libre 3 technology helps to provide continuous, real-time glucose readings that are automatically delivered to smartphones every minute, thus providing unmatched 14-day accuracy.

 In Dec 2020, Samsung received a CE mark for its Samsung health Monitor App, which aid in monitoring blood pressure through pulse wave analysis, with the Heart Rate Monitoring sensors and also the ECG feature analyses the heart's electrical activity through a sensor by installing t he app in both phone and smartwatch.

 Thus, owing to the increasing product approvals for continuous monitoring of vital parameters and the growing awareness on health management, the studied segment is expected to propel over the forecast period.